Linear Barcode ActiveX Control & DLL

 BarCode1.SaveEnhWMF "C:\saved-barcode.wmf"

-Methods of printing from the ActiveX Barcode Control in Visual Basic include the following:
+Methods of printing from the ActiveX Barcode Control in Visual Basic are as follows:

-1. Print Directly to the Printer - The following print method sends the barcode image graphic directly to the printer.
-The example below shows how to send a barcode to the printer starting at position X=2048 and Y=1024:
+1. Print Directly To The Printer: The print method below sends the graphic barcode image directly to the printer starting at position X=2048 and Y=1024:

 Private Sub PrintDirect_Click()